Ron Herbert

-Ron Herbert (1933 – 2 April 2021) was a professional rugby league footballer who played for the Warrington Wolves.
+Ron Herbert (1933 – 2 April 2021) was an English professional rugby league footballer who played for the Warrington Wolves.

 He made 41 appearances and scored 20 tries.
 On debut he was the youngest ever player for the Wolves.
 He came to the attention of the Wolves because of his blistering speed and spent 8 seasons with the club, his appearances were limited by recurrent shoulder injuries.